 Load may include the driver, passenger, human protective gear, accessories, goods, luggage, and all other load related items.
 Make sure you do not exceed the load limits.
 Overloading can cause loss of control.
-Loss of control can result in severe injury or death.
+Loss of control can result in severe injury or coss of control can result in severe injury or death.